kxcontrib/phrases/docs/shape.md

 The shape itself is always a vector.
 E.g. the shape of `"abcdef"` is `1#6`.

-The rank of an array is the count of its shape.
+The depth of an array is the count of its shape.

-An atom has no dimensions, so its rank is 0 (it has no indexes) and its shape is an empty vector.
+An atom has no dimensions, so its depth is 0 (it has no indexes) and its shape is an empty vector.

-An empty list has 1 dimension, so its rank is 1.
+An empty list has 1 dimension, so its depth is 1.
 Its shape is `1#0`.

 ## Conform